mcmoodoo/interest-rate-gov/Journal.md

 8. Faced issues sorting contract addresses for testing but skipped tests temporarily to test deployments locally on Anvil.
 9. Resolved testing issues and successfully deployed contracts with tests running on a local Anvil instance.
 10. Add a gatekeeper scanning for tokenholders!
 Already done - only tokenholders can vote!
 Now let's add the arithmetic to consider voting power when calculating the rate.
+11. I'm not sure how accurate it is, but weighted mean seems to be implemented.
+I will need to recheck the math once again.
+12. Next let's install gitleaks
+13.